gv1122/gv1122/README.md

 - You can find me on [![Twitter][1.2]][1] as well :)
-- Really good with [Discord.py](https://discordpy.readthedocs.io/en/stable/#), so feel free to reach out for help with it.
+- Spent alot of time with [Discord.py](https://discordpy.readthedocs.io/en/stable/#), (or Discord.js and discordgo) so feel free to reach out for help with any of them.
 - **Soon.**

 <!-- Twitter info stuff -->